How to Get Here

 Music Director

 James Gaffigan is the second Music Director of the VFJO, after the founding Music Director Daniel Harding, who served from 2013 to 2016.
 Gaffigan’s history with the VFJO goes right back to its beginnings, having conducted the orchestra in its inaugural summer when it was known as the Verbier Festival Music Camp.
-He has since watched it evolve into a permanent and important fixture of the Verbier Festival.
-James Gaffigan will not appear at the Verbier Festival in 2025; he returns in 2026.
+He has since watched it evolve into a permanent and important fixture of the Verbier Festival, and in 2026 will conduct all three of the VFJO’s concerts at the Verbier Festival.

-Coachings, sectional rehearsals and private lessons are led by a roster of established orchestra members from around the world, many of whom are former musicians of the Verbier Festival Orchestra.
+Coachings, sectional rehearsals and private lessons are led by a roster of established orchestra members from around the world.

 David Ballesteros violin